The Test of Who We Might've Been

 Fuck me, hit me, treat me like a whore

-but for god sakes put that ring away
+but for heaven's sake put that ring away

 Pick your knee up from the floor

-The tan line from the last one’s still fading
+The tan line from your last one’s still fading

 and I’ve got my clientele list